Enfield (NSW)

 Table Chart PROFILE FAQ

-Retail trade employs just 8.1% of local workers, which is below Greater Sydney's 9.3%.
-The predominantly residential area appears to offer limited local employment opportunities, as indicated by the Census working population vs resident population count.
-Based on AreaSearch analysis of SALM and ABS data for the wider area during the year to September 2025, the labour force decreased by 0.1% while employment declined by 0.8%, causing unemployment to rise by 0.7 percentage points.
-In contrast, Greater Sydney saw employment rise by 2.1%, the labour force grow by 2.4%, and unemployment increase by 0.2 percentage points.
-State-level data for NSW up to 25-Nov shows employment contracted by 0.03% (losing 2,260 jobs), with the state unemployment rate at 3.9%.
-This compares favourably to the national unemployment rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 offer further insight into potential future demand within Enfield.
-These projections estimate that national employment will expand by 6.6% over five years and 13.7% over ten years, with significant differences in growth rates between industry sectors.
-Applying these industry-specific projections to Enfield's employment mix suggests local employment should increase by 7.0% over five years and 14.3% over ten years.
+Retail trade is under-represented with only 8.1% of Enfield's workforce compared to 9.3% in Greater Sydney.
+The predominantly residential area offers limited local employment opportunities as indicated by the count of Census working population versus resident population.
+Between September 2024 and September 2025, the labour force decreased by 0.1% while employment declined by 0.8%, resulting in a rise in unemployment rate by 0.6 percentage points.
+In contrast, Greater Sydney experienced employment growth of 2.1% and labour force growth of 2.4%.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment will expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Enfield's employment mix suggests local employment should increase by 7.0% over five years and 14.3% over ten years, based on a simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment